Your source of innovation in architecture & design

 As a furniture brand, their radical transparency on the origins of their materials is conspicuous and refreshing.
 The company prominently derives wool from sheep in the Himachal Pradesh region of northern India and extracts latex from rubber trees in Kochi, India.
 Once the materials arrive in the company’s dedicated factory in Los Angeles, the Avocado team transforms them into ready-to-use organic latex, cotton, and wool.

-Maiden Home: Tastefully Functional with Exotic Materials
+Maiden Home: Tastefully Functional with Exotic Raw Materials, Showcasing Great Furniture Makers

 Like the other brands, Maiden Home proudly manufactures its furniture entirely in the US.
 Designed in New York and produced primarily in North Carolina, Maiden Home’s focus is on quality and comfort.
 From a design perspective, Maiden Home is comparatively one of the most dynamic brands on this list.